google-deepmind/mujoco/doc/APIreference/functions.rst

 .. mujoco-include:: mj_defaultVFS

-Initialize VFS to empty (no deallocation).
+Initialize an empty VFS, mj_deleteVFS must be called to deallocate the VFS.

 .. _mj_addFileVFS: